 In 2018 and 2019 swing dancers from Northumberland and from Lindy Jazz (the group who feature in the BBC1 Swing Dance ‘ident’ shown before many programmes) joined forces at Belford Arts Festival to take you back to the 20s, 30s and 40s, dancing to favourite swing tunes.

-This year, 37 dancers from Lindy Jazz and six dogs bring you a special lockdown routine, the Down Home Shim Sham. https://www.youtube.com/watch?v=x_a433yCAN8
+37 dancers from Lindy Jazz and six dogs bring you a special lockdown routine, the Down Home Shim Sham. https://www.youtube.com/watch?v=x_a433yCAN8

 Lindy Jazz offers friendly weekly swing dance classes for beginners and intermediate dancers and Swingfit dance fitness classes for the young at heart.
 Normally swing dance classes are held in Newcastle and Durham, with Swingfit classes available far and wide in the North East and beyond, but right now you can learn to swing dance or take a Swingfit class from the comfort of your own home. https://www.lindy-jazz.co.uk/